 RETRIEVAL OF FOREIGN APPLICATIONS TO WHICH PRIORITY IS CLAIMED IN A U.S. DESIGN APPLICATION

 The USPTO will attempt retrieval of foreign applications to which priority is claimed in a U.S. design application where possible.
 The Spanish Patent and Trademark Office deposits certain ES industrial design applications for access by the USPTO via the WIPO DAS.
 The Indian Patent Office deposits certain IN industrial design applications for access by the USPTO via the WIPO DAS.
 Therefore, when the applicant claims foreign priority to an ES or IN industrial design application and provides the WIPO DAS access code, the USPTO will attempt retrieval via the WIPO DAS.

 RETRIEVAL OF INTERNATIONAL APPLICATIONS FILED UNDER THE PCT TO WHICH PRIORITY IS CLAIMED

-The USPTO will automatically attempt retrieval of international applications filed under the PCT where the receiving office is RO/AU, RO/DK, RO/ES, RO/FI, RO/IB, RO/MA, or RO/SE and the applicant has provided the required WIPO DAS access code for the international application to which foreign priority is claimed.
+The USPTO will automatically attempt retrieval of international applications filed under the PCT where the receiving office is RO/AU, RO/DK, RO/ES, RO/FI, RO/IB, RO/IN, RO/MA, or RO/SE and the applicant has provided the required WIPO DAS access code for the international application to which foreign priority is claimed.

 • WIPO DAS Portal (provides online access to data concerning available priority documents added to your WIPO Account workbench)